 And when I asked them why they want to use it.
 They said they want to alter their potting soil structure in order to enhance its drainage capabilities.

-But, the problem of using bark is that it holds some moisture.
+But, the problem with using bark is that it holds some moisture.
 It is wood.
 While it will add some space through the soil.
 But it will absorb extra moisture.

 The Right Soil For Non-Orchid Plants Nor Epiphytes

 There are three main premixed potting soil types.
-Orchid potting mix, cactus and succulents potting mix, and all purposes potting mix.
+Orchid potting mix, cactus and succulents potting mix, and all-purpose potting mix.